Food Festivals in Barcelona

 Van Van Market

-The Van Van Market organizes monthly events, all across the city, with the aim of bringing “slow food” specialties from around the world to the people of Barcelona.
+The Van Van Market organises monthly events, all across the city, with the aim of bringing “slow food” specialties from around the world to the people of Barcelona.
 The concept is that of a “Mercat Gastronòmada,” or a “gastronomical nomad market,” and it has featured food from countries like Mexico, China, Thailand, Peru, and more.
 Visit their website to stay up to date on the upcoming events!

 Eat street

 The Eat Street Food Festival in Barcelona is dedicated to supporting local chefs.
-Since their start in 2014, they’ve organized over 65 events bringing together all types of food.
+Since their start in 2014, they’ve organised over 65 events bringing together all types of food.
 They also offer farmers markets, workshops, lectures, films related to the world of gastronomy, Barcelona’s beers, natural wines, and more.
 There are typically themes to each of their events, and admission is free to all.

 More food in Barcelona